 - Vitamin A (beta-carotene) in large doses does not cure cancer and can be toxic, particularly if taken as pills rather than food.
 Studies have linked vitamin A to an increase in other cancers – such as lung cancer in smokers, if taken in supplement form.

-- High doses of are unlikely to help with the effectiveness of conventional cancer treatments (such as and ).
+- High doses of antioxidants are unlikely to help with the effectiveness of conventional cancer treatments (such as chemotherapy and radiotherapy).
 In fact, megadoses of antioxidants can interfere with some medical treatments for cancer by helping to protect the cancer cells that the therapies aim to destroy.

 - Some studies have shown prostate, breast and lung cancer risk are not decreased by taking high-dose supplements containing vitamins E or C or selenium.